bit-country/Kaosland/README.md

 # Kaosland
-Code from risk takers, visionaries and pioneers.
+Community Webiste for https://Kaos.Land to be developed by risk takers, visionaries and pioneers.